MeteoSwiss/metsymb/CONTRIBUTING.md

 9. Create the font test table with `pdflatex testfont` with the `\sample` and `\bye` commands.

 10. Generate the pdf of the documentation with `pdflatex metsymb.dtx`, and check it carefully.

     :warning: when adding new symbols, the checksum will likely need to be adjusted in `metsymb.dtx`.
 This value corresponds to the number of `\` in the code.
-If things blow up in your face when compiling the `.dtx file`, just update the checksum value with the one in the error message.
+If things blow up in your face when compiling the `.dtx` file, just update the checksum value with the one in the error message.

-:wave: the bash file `manual_install.sh` can be used to automate steps 5-7 with the command `sh manual_install.sh`. **Mind the TeX-tree paths in there, that will most certainly need to be adjusted to your needs !**
+:wave: *(side note)* The bash file `manual_install.sh` can be used to automate steps 5-7 with the command `sh manual_install.sh`. **Mind the TeX-tree paths in there, that will most certainly need to be adjusted to your needs !**

-## Release mechanism
+## Creating new releases

 It is unlikely that `metsymb` will be subject to a regular *release* cycle given its (very) humble nature.
-As a consequence, the release procedure is --for now at least-- rather manual.
+As a consequence, the release procedure is --for now at least-- rather manual (:scream:).
 Here are the steps to follow, should a new release be warranted:

 ###
 1. *(if applicable)* Update the copyright years in the following files:

         README, LICENSE, metsymb.ins, metsymb.dts, and metsymb.sfd (via FontForge)

-   :warning: mind the multiple copyright entries in those files !
+   :warning: Mind the multiple copyright entries in those files !

 2. Follow all the steps of the previous Section to update all files.

 3. *(if applicable)* Update the list of authors in `AUTHORS`.

 4. Issue a Pull Request on Github onto the `master` branch, that will be reviewed by the metsymb devs.

-   :warning: direct commits to `master` are forbidden !
+   :warning: Direct commits to `master` are forbidden !

 5. *(for the devs)* Review the Pull Request.